philippebeck/animadio.js/README.md

 ## Overview

-This is the Official Website about the CSS Framework Animadio !
+This is the JavaScript Package for the CSS Framework Animadio !

 ## Summary